CracklyDuck/titanic-subamariners/README.md

 # titanic-subamariners
-This repository belongs to Team 4 of the Advanced AI for Data Science class
+This repository belongs to Team 4 of the Advanced AI for Data Science class.

 **Files:**